What are the pros and cons of hostels?

 1. Hostels Are More Affordable

-One of the biggest selling points of staying in a hostel is the price.
+One of the biggest benefits of staying in a hostel is the price.

 We all know that staying in a hostel is just a lot cheaper than staying in a hotel.
 The price difference can be staggering at times.